 Note: In BambooHR, you can only see requests for the people you're permitted to see.
 For example, if you're a manager, you can see requests for yourself and your direct reports.

-You can limit which time-off requests trigger your Zap by status, as well as before or after a particular date.
-In this example, I only want approved requests to start my Zap.
+You can limit which time-off requests trigger your Zap by status and before or after a particular date.
+In this example, I've limited my trigger to approved requests starting within the next month.

-When you're done, click Continue.
-Click Test trigger.
+When you're done, click Continue and test your trigger.
 Zapier will find a recent calendar event or time-off request in your trigger app.
 We'll use this to create the rest of our Zap.

 Once your trigger is tested successfully, click Continue.